gaowudao/CRITERIA3D/README.md

 Dependencies:
 - Qt libraries: Qt 5.x or following is needed.
 - [MapGraphics library](https://github.com/raptorswing/MapGraphics) (modified version) you have to build (with Qt) the project *mapGraphics/MapGraphics.pro*
-- [Qwt library](http://qwt.sourceforge.net/): you have to download and compile the qwt library, then check the correct path in: bin/CRITERIA3D/CRITERIA3D.pro and agrolib/soilWidget/soilWidget.pro
+- [Qwt library](http://qwt.sourceforge.net/): you have to download and compile the qwt library, then check the correct path in *bin/CRITERIA3D/CRITERIA3D.pro* and *agrolib/soilWidget/soilWidget.pro*

-When all the dependencies are installed you can build the project: bin/Makeall_CRITERIA3D
+When all the dependencies are installed you can build the project *bin/Makeall_CRITERIA3D*

 ## soilFluxes3D library
 #### agrolib/soilFluxed3D